HL7/fhircast-docs/input/pagecontent/3-6-1-diagnosticreport-open.md

 ### Workflow

-A `DiagnosticReport-open` request is posted to the Hub when a new or existing DiagnosticReport is opened by a Subscriber and established as the anchor context of a topic.
-The `context` field MUST contain at least one `Patient` resource and the anchor context resource.
+User opened a report.
+The newly opened report is now the current report in context.
+If a Hub supports content sharing, the report is also in the role of an [`anchor context`](5_glossary.html)

 ### Context